 The ultimate aim is to develop more efficient bio-technology systems that could provide viable solutions to help businesses become more resource efficient.

-Our Collaborators and match funding providers include the following organisations:
+Our Collaborators and match funding providers for Phase 1 of the project include the following organisations:

 Funding for the Project has been provided by: